gurupage/login-app-automation/README.md

     pip install pytest playwright pytest-html
     playwright install
+    pip install py

 4. **Running the Tests**
-    Execute the tests using the following command to generate a self-contained HTML report:
+    Execute the tests using the following command to generate a HTML report:

-    pytest --html=report.html --self-contained-html
+    pytest --html=report.html